 Though the orders are made via touchscreen panels, cash is also acceptable.
 Spyce is a customer-friendly establishment, preserving a nice touch of hospitality characteristic of small local diners.
 There are not many sitting places; much food is prepared for take-out.
 The human staff take care of guiding the customer through the ordering process if needed.
 They also welcome the visitors at the door, consult about the available dishes and serve them with a smile.

 The business owners also show their environmental responsibility by using compostable tableware.
 Such small details and dedication to quality food and service bring Spyce many grateful clients and favorable reviews.

-The Chinese business giant, Alibaba Group, opened their technological restaurant in Shanghai where robots serve the food instead of waiters.
+The Chinese business giant, Alibaba Group, opened its technological restaurant in Shanghai where robots serve the food instead of waiters.
 Human personnel is responsible for greeting new customers, helping them with their orders, and preparing food.

 This fresh seafood restaurant is located in Alibaba’s Hema Supermarket.
-A special Hema app is designed to check in a chosen table, order food and pay for it.
+A special Hema app is designed to check in a chosen table, order food, and pay for it.
 The robotic arms and mobile counters are navigated with the software that processes customers’ QR codes submitted at every dining stage.
 Individual QR-codes are assigned to every dining table so that the orders should not get confused.

-Clients personally choose the seafood they’d like to eat at the counters.
-Human assistants pack it in the bag and place on the conveyor belt to be delivered to the kitchen.
+Customers personally choose the seafood they’d like to eat at the counters.
+Human assistants pack it in the bag and place it on the conveyor belt to be delivered to the kitchen.
 While the guests are shown to their seats and wait for the main dish, they can also choose side dishes directly from their app.
 Ready-made food is put into lunch boxes and placed on trays.
 These trays move on the automated surfaces around the restaurant premises and arrive straight at the customer’s table.